-EDUCATION Discover education at Deakin University If you seek a creative, rewarding and challenging career which will help shape the learning experiences of children and adults alike, Deakin's specialist education courses will see you graduate with an in-demand gualification.
+If you seek a creative, rewarding and challenging career that will help shape the learning experiences of children and adults alike, Deakin's specialist education courses will see you graduate with an in-demand qualification.
 Deakin offers a broad range of education courses from early childhood, primary and secondary education, applied learning, health and physical education and science teaching.
-These courses provide extensive hands-on experience, preparing you for a career in the industry.
-At Deakin you have several different options.
+These courses provide extensive practical experience, preparing you for a career in the industry.
+At Deakin you have several options.
 You can tailor your study mode to fit in with your work and other commitments and study overseas and gain credit towards your degree.
-You will finish your course knowing you have the knowledge to succeed in the career of your choice.
-You also have the option to go on to further study or research.
-This booklet will tell you about the courses we offer in education, their key features and the career opportunities you can expect from completing a degree at Deakin.
+You will finish your course with the knowledge to succeed in the career of your choice.
+You also have the option to go on to further study including research.
+This booklet will outline the courses we offer in education, their key features and the career opportunities you can expect from successfully completing a degree at Deakin.
 Choosing a university course is an important decision - and we are here to help.
 We encourage you to gather as much information as possible to help you make an informed decision about which course is best for you.
-If you need more information, please contact us on 1300 DEGREE (1300 334 733), email enquire@deakin.edu.au or visit deakin edu au We look forward to seeing you at Deakin!